Millionaires in 4 states after Mega Millions drawing - NewsBreak

 Could we see another record-breaking lottery jackpot won this year?

+$1 Million Mega Millions Ticket Sold in Louisiana, But No One Wins $465 Million Jackpot

+If you played the Mega Millions drawing last night and you live here in Louisiana, you might want to check your tickets.
+One person in the Bayou State is waking up $1 million richer!.
+There were a total of four $1 million winners across the United States as these tickets...

-Mega Millions jackpot climbs to $640 million after no one wins the $565 million grand prize
+Mega Millions jackpot jumps to $565 million after no winners on Friday

-There were no winning tickets sold for Tuesday night's $565 million Mega Millions jackpot so the grand prize for the next drawing, on Friday night, will be at least $640 million, the game's website says.
-That number could rise if enough tickets are sold.
-The cash option would be at...
+The Mega Millions jackpot has jumped to an estimated $565 million after no one took home the top prize in Friday's drawing, the lottery announced on Saturday.
+The next drawing is set for Tuesday, and if someone matches all six numbers, they will win the sixth-largest prize in Mega Millions history, the lottery said in a news release.

+What to know about the next Mega Millions drawing and its $640 million jackpot

+Someone could be starting the new year a lot richer.
+Mega Millions' final drawing for 2022 will offer its sixth largest jackpot ever at $640 million Friday.
+Almost 2 million players won some sort of prize in Tuesday's drawing, but since no one hit the jackpot, the $565 up for grabs has folded into Friday's offering.
+The $640 million prize has a cash option of $328.3 million.
+The last jackpot winners were in October in California...

-Mega Millions jackpot rolls over to $640m after no winning tickets were sold
+Mega Millions climbs to $640 million after another drawing with no winner

-Players have until Friday to buy additional tickets before the next drawing.
-A lucky winner will have the option to walk away with $328.3 million in cash.
+The Mega Millions jackpot climbs to an estimated $640 million, or $328 in cash, after no one matched all five numbers and the Mega Ball during Tuesday night’s drawing.

 Comments / 0